nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * **Screenshots** - A visualisation of the expected outcome is provided for some of the features.

-#### Icons used in this guide
+#### General symbols and syntax used in this guide

 For additional information accompanying each segment, look for the following icons:

-&emsp; :information_source: precedes information that are useful to remember.
+&emsp; :information_source: | precedes information that are useful to remember

-&emsp; :bulb: precedes information that serve as tips for a feature.
+&emsp; :bulb: | precedes information that serve as tips for a feature

-&emsp; :warning: precedes information as an important warning.
+&emsp; :warning: | precedes information as an important warning.

-Jump right in to the next section [2 Get Started](#2-get-started) to get you started!
+Jump right in to the next section: [2 Get Started](#2-get-started) to get you started!

 --------------------------------------------------------------------------------------------------------------------
 <div style="page-break-after: always;"></div>